Grant-Giesbrecht/Grant-Giesbrecht.github.io/_posts/projects/2023-01-03-hardwarecontrol.md

 data collection process with our data analysis workflow.
 The project resulted in a [publication](https://joss.theoj.org/papers/10.21105/joss.02688) in the Journal of Open Source Software, an academic journal designed to improve the quality of published software through peer review.
-It was also a very personally satisfying project to work on, as it was my first opportunity to professionally develop software full time in Python.
+It was also a very personally satisfying project to work on.
+Not only my first opportunity to professionally develop software full time in Python, but I have been able to use it personally at home; to this day, I still use <i>Hardware Control</i>
+to automate processes on my home lab bench!

 <div class="row">
     <div class="medium-8 columns t30">